wombleton/gitlaw-nz/acts/E/Environment Act 1986.md

     (6) No person shall be liable to prosecution for an offence against any enactment, other than this Act, by reason of compliance with any requirement of the Commissioner under this section.

-    (7) Where any person is required by the Commissioner to attend before the Commissioner for the purposes of this section, that person shall be entitled to the same fees, allowances, and expenses as if he or she were a witness in a court, and the provision of any regulations in force under the [Summary Proceedings Act 1957][65] shall apply accordingly.
+    (7) Where any person is required by the Commissioner to attend before the Commissioner for the purposes of this section, that person shall be entitled to the same fees, allowances, and expenses as if he or she were a witness in a court, and the provision of any regulations in force under the [Criminal Procedure Act 2011][65] shall apply accordingly.
 For the purposes of this subsection the Commissioner shall have the powers of a court under any such regulations to fix or disallow, in whole or in part, or increase the amounts payable thereunder.

     Section 19(3): amended, on 1 April 1988, pursuant to [section 88(2)][56] of the State Sector Act 1988 (1988 No 20).

+    Section 19(7): amended, on 1 July 2013, by [section 413][66] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 20 Commissioner and staff to maintain secrecy, etc

-*   (1) The Commissioner and every person holding any office or appointment under the Commissioner shall be deemed for the purposes of [sections 105][66] and [105A][67] of the Crimes Act 1961 to be officials.
+*   (1) The Commissioner and every person holding any office or appointment under the Commissioner shall be deemed for the purposes of [sections 105][67] and [105A][68] of the Crimes Act 1961 to be officials.

     (2) Except for purposes connected with the administration of this Act or with the carrying out of the provisions of this Act, the Commissioner and every person holding any office or appointment under the Commissioner shall maintain secrecy in respect of all matters that come to their knowledge in the exercise and performance of their powers and functions under this Act.